riorinaldi23/davos_twitter_project/README.md

 # Davos, WEF 2019: Using Twitter API and Stringr for Text Analysis
-Looked at the recent World Economic Forum Annual Meeting from January 22-25.
-Because of Twitter API limitations, the tweets received only start from January 25.
-The analysis includes using regular expressions for data cleaning, creating a word cloud, and basic data analysis
+Using Twitter API, I scraped off tweets related to the recent World Economic Forum Annual Meeting from January 22-25.
+The tweets obtained were sadly limited to 25 January and beyond because of Twitter API limitations.
+The analysis includes using regular expressions for data cleaning, creating a word cloud and basic data analysis.